 Perfect For: Back sleepers looking for a cooling pillow with a multi-layered design!

-The cover of this pillow is quilted, and inside each quilted pocket is a fluffy down-alternative, giving the Leesa Hybrid pillow a classic cloud-like feel.
-Use this link to save 15% on all your Leesa purchases!
+The cover of this pillow is quilted, and inside each quilted pocket is a fluffy down alternative, giving the Leesa Hybrid pillow a classic cloud-like feel.

 Best Pillow for Combo Sleepers

-As far as internal fill in concerned, a proprietary blend of shredded latex and down-alternative combine to offer a soft-medium feel.
+As far as internal fill is concerned, a proprietary blend of shredded latex and down alternative combine to offer a soft-medium feel.
 But keep in mind that this pillow is adjustable and intentionally “overstuffed,” giving sleepers the chance to remove or manipulate the loft to their liking.

 While I’ll admit I’m a little biased, I can’t recommend this pillow highly enough.
-Back and side sleepers should definitely dive into my full Eli & Elm pillow review!
+Back and side sleepers should definitely dive into my full Eli & Elm Cotton Side-Sleeper Pillow review!

 Perfect For: Back and side sleepers looking for a plush pillow with an ergonomic design!